Aguero joins Barcelona on a free transfer following Manchester City departure | Goal.com

 Aguero joins Barcelona on a free transfer following Manchester City departure

-Sergio Aguero has joined Barcelona on a free transfer following his departure from Manchester City.
+Sergio Aguero will join Barcelona on a free transfer following his departure from Manchester City.

 The 32-year-old underwent a medical at Camp Nou on Monday before signing a two-year contract with the Blaugrana.